linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Creditor control rights and firm investment policy.md

 restrictions shown here, and we hope that future research is able to utilize our data to answer the efficiency question more definitively.

-# Appendix A. Contracts unmatched and matched to DealScan
+## Appendix A. Contracts Unmatched and Matched to DealScan

 As stated in Section 2, of the 9,580 credit agreement observations in DealScan, we are able to successfully match  $40\%$  to the actual loan contract from EDGAR to yield the final sample of 3,720 private credit agreements.
 In order to understand why the match rate is only  $40\%$ , it is instructive to describe how Reuters LPC constructs its DealScan data set.
 DealScan obtains its most detailed observations from SEC filings.
 Reuters LPC follows the filing of SEC documents and continually extracts information from those filings that contain credit agreements.
 But Reuters LPC also creates additional DealScan observations through information collected from financial institutions that report "deal flow" directly to the company.
 Reuters LPC uses this information to construct league tables of bank loan deals.
 Although LPC requires that the financial institutions provide enough information on the loans to verify the accuracy of the information, they do not typically obtain a copy of the credit agreement, and thus forego the level of detail available from a copy of the agreement.
 Thus, the completeness of a DealScan record will tend to depend on whether LPC could find the original credit agreement in an SEC filing.